-Clause 2A.2.4 of the draft Rule requires an application to be technically competent.
+Clause 2A.2.4 of the Rule as made requires an application to be technically competent.
 The purpose of this requirement is to ensure that any application coming forward is coherent, i.e. if the application was progressed and subsequently implemented, then the result would be a set of clearly defined, functional regions.
-Clause 2A.2.4(1) sets out the specific technical requirements that the application must address.
+Clause 2A.2.4(a) sets out the specific technical requirements that the application must address.
 This requirement does not relate to whether the proposed change is desirable from the perspective of economic efficiency, or sensible and timely from a procedural perspective.
-It is a test of whether the application "makes sense" operationally.
-Examples of technically incompetent applications might be those which fail to define a RRN, or which result in a number of connection points not being allocated to a region, or to more than one region.
+It is a test of whether the applications might be those which fail to define a RRN, or which result in a number of connection points not being allocated to a region, or to more than one region.